jgan010/Google-Data-Analytics-Capstone-Cyclistic/README.md

 - Removing rides that has end time before the start time.
 - SQL Query has revealed missing values in station name, station id, end latitude, end longitude.
 These are approximately 13% of the data points.
 These datapoints are:
     - not excluded in ride calculations to understand behaviour of the customers who are casual and members as it will give a more accurate representation of the bike usage.
     - are excluded in understanding the top 10 popular stations between customer who are casual and member to gain insights on location usage.
+Although data points are excluded, it still gives a relative information in station popularity by customer types.
 - Rides that are a minute and less are excluded – start and end location checked to be the same therefore would assume these are not valid rides.
 - SQL query revealed maximum ride duration as long as 38 days.
 It is likely that this may be an error or an outlier.
 However, rides that are more than 24 hours only made up approximately 0.07% therefore these rides are unlikely to affect the analysis.
 Therefore the data was kept in case of further question that arises during analysis.